cataclysmic-studios/.github/profile/README.md

 # Cataclysmic Studios

 ## About
 Cataclysmic Studios is a development group on Roblox.
-We make games, services, and more for Roblox.
+We make games, services, and more.
 We are built on contributors!
 See [Long Term Contribution](#long-term-contribution) for more info.

 ## Contribution